 Bocce $20 per court per hour

-We accept bookings ( Monday to Friday only )for groups of 8 or more dining on the following minimum spends;
+We accept bookings ( Monday to Friday only )for groups of 8 to 18 dining on the following minimum spends;

 - $25 per person for breakfast